Supersymmetric Quantum Spherical Model: A Model for Hodge Theory: Conclusions

 We note that, even though, the (anti-)BRST, (anti)-co-BRST and ${\cal N} = 2$ supersymmetric transformations are global and nilpotent of order two (i.e. $s^2_{(a)b} = s^2_{(a)d} = 0$ and $s^2_1 = s^2_2 = 0$), there are some glaring differences between them.
 The (anti-)BRST and (anti)-co-BRST are anticommuting (i.e. $\{s_b, s_{ab}\} = \{s_d, s_{ad}\} = 0$) whereas ${\cal N} = 2$ supersymmetric transformations do not anticommute (i.e. $\{s_1, s_2 \} \ne 0$).
 On the other hand, the anticommutators $\{s_b, s_d\} = - \{s_{ab}, s_{ad}\} = s_\omega$ lead to a unique bosonic symmetry $s_\omega$.
 Similarly, the anticommutator $\{s_1, s_2\} = s_w$ of supersymmetric transformations $s_1$ and $s_2$ also defines a bosonic symmetry transformation.
 But, $s_w$ is different from $s_\omega$ in the sense that the former transformation produces the time translation (i.e. $s_w \chi \approx \dot \chi$) and, thus, Hamiltonian is the generator of $s_w$ whereas the latter symmetry $s_\omega$ does not emerge form Hamiltonian.

-In view of our present work, it is an interesting piece of work to supersymmetrize the quantum spherical spin model with local symmetry \cite{gomes} and apply our present idea.
-Further, our idea can also be applied to the ${\cal N } = 2,4$ supersymmetric field theories having local gauge symmetries.
+In view of our present work, it would be an interesting piece of work to study the quantum spherical model where the spin variables $S_{\bf r}$ are subjective to a spherical constraint $\displaystyle\sum_{\bf r} S^2_{\bf r} - N =0.$ Here $N$ is the total number of lattice sites.
+Furthermore, the supersymmetrization of quantum spherical model with local symmetry~\cite{gomes} is also an interesting work.
+We point out that our idea can also be applied to the ${\cal N } = 2,4$ supersymmetric field theories having local gauge symmetries.
 These works are under investigation and we shall report elsewhere.